The browser is not supported

 Good training shoes:

-"Training shoes with cushioning and a non-slip sole are completely sufficient - you need grip above all, because padel is played on artificial turf with sand," says Lana.
-"Slipping is almost part of the game and the right shoe gives you more security."
+"Training shoes with cushioning and a non-slip sole are sufficient, you need grip on the court above all, because padel is played on artificial turf with sand," says Lana.
+"Slipping can be a common occurrence in the game, so the right shoe is important for safety and performance".

 So, grab a racket, find a match and discover how much fun padel really is!